infinity0/msg-notes/appendix/05-hybrid.rst

 Every pI proposal must contain the following information:

-- last accepted pF (or "null"), to preserve the author's context
+- last accepted pF, to preserve the author's context
 - CH(pF), for new members to verify server-order consistency
 - latest messages seen, in the ongoing session derived from pF

 This information must be authenticated.
 If the membership operation supports "additional authenticated data", we can simply use this feature.
 Otherwise, perhaps such a feature can be added.
-Some secure real-world protocols have a feature that authenticates the protocol version in order to avoid downgrade attacks, though this is typically not private.
-But if protecting metadata is outside of the application's threat model, then this may be used.
+For example, some existing protocols retroactively authenticate the protocol version to prevent downgrade attacks;

-If in-operation authentication cannot be achieved, a fallback is to resend this information as part of a message in the newly-created authenticated session.
+the same mechanism could be adapted to authenticate arbitrary data.
+Typically this is not private; but as argued below, neither does the scheme we present here try to protect the privacy of group membership changes.

+If it is not feasible to achieve in-operation authentication, a fallback is to resend this information as part of a message in the newly-created authenticated session.
 Others should expect this message, abort the session if it is not received within some timeout, or verify it against the older unauthenticated claims if it is received.
 This keeps the membership operation component more decoupled from the rest of the system.
-However, it takes longer to achieve our desired security property.
+However, it would take longer to achieve our desired security property.

 So, now we have a context-preserving authenticated session-global total order of membership operations: